 We are more alike than we are unalike.

 Faith, freedom, finances, even failure, and other F-words are useful from time to time.
 But I’m done with “frugal.”
-“Frugal” is used as a term of judging one set of personal finance choices as better or worse than others.
-I’d rather err on everyone having the freedom (best F-word) to do their own thing.
+“Frugal” is used as a term to judge one set of personal finance choices as better or worse than others.
+I’d rather err on everyone having the freedom (best F-word) to finesse their finances to fit their own life.
 And we can all just fire (another good F-word) each other up along the way.

 Wishing you all the happiness, security and love, stuff or no stuff, in the flipping fantastic new year.